 What You’ll Need

-How to Install Plywood Edge Banding
+How to Apply Plywood Edge Banding

 Wish you could build magazine-worthy furniture and decor without a workshop full of expensive tools?
 Get the Essential Tools Roadmap and find out which tools are essential to DIY and which 3 tools you should start with.